5 Signs You Would Be a Good Proofreader

 I hope this article helped you decide if proofreading is a good fit for you!

-Is proofreading a skill?
+Is Proofreading a Skill?

-Some people wonder if proofreading is a skill that needs to be learned or if they can dive right into being a proofreader if they already have a solid grasp of the English language (or whatever language they’ll be proofreading in).
-Being a proofreader requires more than knowledge of grammar and mechanics.
+Some people wonder whether proofreading is a skill that needs to be learned, or whether they can dive right in if they already have a solid grasp of the English language (or whatever language they’ll be proofreading in).

-Proofreading is a skill that is developed with specialized training and practice.
+Proofreading is a skill that is developed through specialized training and practice.
 Proofreaders learn extensively about grammar, capitalization, punctuation, and spelling.
 They also develop relevant research and computer skills and learn about one or more major style guides.

 Proofreaders also need other skills that are just as important but often overlooked.
 For comprehensive information about the skills required to become a proofreader, please see my post “19 Must-Have Skills to Be a Proofreader.”